 An overview of vended laundry.

-Laundromats range in market value from below $50,000 to $1,000,000 and may generate gross revenues between $15,000 and $750,000 per year.
+Laundromats range in market value from below $50,000 to $1,000,000 and most often generate gross revenues between $15,000 and $300,000 per year.
 Revenue is comprised of self-service use of washers and tumblers, dry-cleaning drop-off service, wash and fold drop-off service, and vended sales, which include soap, video games, pay phone, sodas and snacks.
-Business hours vary but typically run from 7:00 a.m. to 11:00 p.m. seven days a week and some are open 24 hours a day.
+Business hours vary but typically run from 6:00 a.m. to 11:00 p.m. seven days a week and some are open 24 hours a day.
 New vended laundries are valued, based on actual construction and equipment costs; while existing vended laundries are valued, based primarily on revenues.
 Vended laundries are perfect examples of passive-income generators.

 Vended laundries are one part of the self-service laundry business; the industry is actually comprised of two distinct segments.
 The first is vended laundries, and the second is represented by coin-operated machines located in apartment housing.
 This "apartment" segment of the business is referred to as the "multi-housing laundry business" or "route business."
 These two segments frequently overlap; in more mature markets, the self service laundry business is estimated to be evenly split between the two.

 When talking about the self service laundry market customer base, generally we consider people living in rental housing or people in lower income demographics and then those who use vended laundries only occasionally when their machine breaks down or for large items.
 The vended laundry industry is approximately 70 years old, and is primarily composed of individual owner/operators.
 No significant franchises are in operation at this time.

 Industry growth is based on the demographics of population density, population mix, and population income.
 The more concentrated the population, the greater the need for quality vended laundry facilities.
 National and regional demographics indicate renters, the primary users of vended laundries, are the fastest-growing segment in the nation.
 As of July 2017 the U.S. Census